 Things to Consider When Opening a Bank Account for Someone Else

-We’ve established that opening a bank account for someone else is usually the same as starting a joint, or shared, account.
-Now, opening a bank account for someone else may involve a family member; say, your goal might be to enhance your child’s financial literacy or combine finances with your spouse.
+Opening a bank account for someone else may involve a family member.
 In these cases, you probably feel pretty sure the other party is trustworthy.

-But what about opening an account for someone else who is a friend, distant relative, or business associate?
+But what about opening an account for someone else who is a friend or distant relative?
 Consider these points before you open a bank account for someone else.

 • Limited privacy.
 When you combine your finances with another individual, you forgo your privacy when managing your money individually.
 For example, the other account holder can see all of the transactions within the account and know how you spend your money.
-So, if this raises some concerns, you may want to reconsider a joint account while you build trust with that individual.
+So, if this raises some concerns, you may want to reconsider.

 • Shared financial responsibilities.
 Opening an account with someone else means you may now need to share financial responsibilities such as paying bills or saving for joint retirement (as well as any account fees).
-This can work out well if both parties contribute equality.
-But, if the contributions or withdrawals are relatively uneven, this financial partnership could be harmful.
-Therefore, before opening a bank account for someone else, discuss each party’s contributions and expectations for managing the account.
+If the contributions or withdrawals are uneven, this financial partnership could be harmful, so discuss each party’s contributions and expectations for managing the account.

 • Use multiple accounts.
-If the idea of merging financial lives doesn’t suit you, you might want to continue managing your money separately, and use the joint account for a few shared expenses.
+If the idea of merging financial lives doesn’t suit you, you might want to continue managing your money separately and use the joint account for a few shared expenses.
 This way, you can keep your privacy while managing your money with someone else.
-There is no one-size-fits-all solution.
-Using multiple accounts may be a great solution, especially for folks helping their children manage their money.
-This way, you can keep most of your funds separate while keeping an eye on the child’s spending habits.
-Similarly, if you are starting a business with a colleague, you may want one shared account for certain income and expenses, while the rest of your funds stay separate.
-See what works for you and the other person involved.

 The Takeaway